AMENDED AND RESTATED BYLAWS

 Section 1 Principal Office

-The principal office of the corporation for the transaction of its business shall be at such location within or without the Commonwealth of Pennsylvania as designated by the Board of Directors.
+The principal office of the corporation for the transaction of its business shall be at such location within or without the Commonwealth of Pennsylvania as designated by its Board of Directors (hereafter referred to as Board).
+The corporation shall have and continuously maintain in the Commonwealth of Pennsylvania a registered office at an address to be designated from time to time by the Board, which may, but need not, be the same as its place of business.

 Section 2 Other Offices